Readysoon/Setbox/README.md

 5. Create databases for setbox and setbox_test

-    Run these commands in your PostgreSQl:
+Run these commands in your PostgreSQl terminal:
         CREATE DATABASE setbox;
         CREATE DATABASE setbox_test;

 6. Create a copy of .env.template as .env and fill in the project environment variables